xlladdins/xll/docs/Excel4MacrosQ-S.md

 **Related Function**

-SOLVER.ADD   Adds a constraint to the current problem
+SOLVER.ADD&nbsp;&nbsp;&nbsp;Adds a constraint to the current problem

 Return to [top](#Q)